SFTtech/openage/doc/ideas/gameplay.md

  - Better team interaction
  - Work/resource sharing
  - Unit sharing (transport boats)
    - give temporary unit control of a selected group to an ally (e.g. in a fight) with an easy command
  - Give resources of resigning players to allies
    - maybe even the research of team ressources in late-imp
    - or could be even a 5th "basic globalisation/Hanse/free trade" age where allys share ressources
    - when you resign, give your buildings to your allies (original AoE devs idea)
  - Color markings
  - Create signs
  - Paint on map
  - Create arrows
- - in-game lag-free voice-communication between teamplayers
+ - in-game lag-free voice communication between teamplayers

 ### MMO games